“Two important dishes to be eaten on the 1st day of school to symbolise an auspicious start of formal education for schoolers”

 * Use the whole stalk of scallion including the whitish part, just need to trim away the sandy roots part.

-[Post Note: Tonight's cooking..
+[Post Note: Latest adaption..
 Sautéed tofu was indeed more delicious than non-sautéed ones.
 It has completely absorbed the essence of the sauce and makes it much more tastier.
-To view new photos of Dish 2 and more other photos, log on to my FaceBook Fan Club now. :)]
+To view new photos of Dish 2 and more photos, log on to my FaceBook Fan Club now. :)]